kstefanj/kstefanj.github.io/_posts/2021-05-19-large-pages-and-java.md

 ## Checking the JVM

 Once your environment is properly configured and you've enabled Java to run with large pages, it is **good to verify** that the JVM really makes use of large pages.
 You can of course use your favorite OS tool to check this, but the JVM also has a few **logging options** to help with this.
 To see some basic GC configuration you can run with `-Xlog:gc+init`.
-With G1 this you get this output:
+With G1 you get this output:
 ```
 > jdk-16/bin/java -Xlog:gc+init -XX:+UseLargePages -Xmx4g -version
 [0.029s][info][gc,init] Version: 16+36-2231 (release)